 Wheeler and her husband, Jim, reside in Camillus.

 Joe Tesori is the Tournament Director for the CNY PGA.
 Tesori, a PGA Associate, manages the section’s competitive tournaments, supports membership activities in addition to cultivating sponsorships with businesses and companies to increase revenue.
 He also helps monitor the social media accounts & website.

 Tesori graduated from Jamesville-DeWitt High School in 2004 and LeMoyne College in 2008.
 At LeMoyne, he was named Northeast-10 Conference Player of the Year in his sophomore season and his junior season was a member of the first Dolphins team in program history to compete in the NCAA National Championship.

 Tesori followed in the footsteps of his father, PGA hall of famer Joe Sr., into the coaching ranks.
 He currently coaches the SUNY Cortland’s women’s golf team where he earned Empire 8 Coach of the Year honors in 2017-2018.
 Tesori has guided Cortland State to 8 school records in his 7 seasons along with the program’s first trip to the NCAA National Championship in 2014.

-The former owner of the Pro Shop at The Pompey Club, has a wealth of golf knowledge and takes great pride in striving to become a PGA Professional as he is doing his bookwork currently.
+The former owner of the Pro Shop at The Pompey Club, has a wealth of golf knowledge and takes great pride in being a PGA Professional.

 Tesori, his wife Sarah and son Charles reside in DeWitt.